istio/community/FEATURE-LIFECYCLE.md

     <td>Purpose</td>
     <td>Active development of a feature, not for use by end users directly.</td>
     <td>Used to get feedback on a design or feature or see how a tentative design performs, etc. Targeted at developers and expert users.</td>
-    <td>Used to vet a solution in production without committing to it in the long term, to assess its viability, performance, usability, etc. Targetted at all users.</td>
+    <td>Used to vet a solution in production without committing to it in the long term, to assess its viability, performance, usability, etc. Targeted at all users.</td>
     <td>Dependable, production hardened</td>
   </tr>
   <tr>